Firebase-2020/firebase-rules/README.md

     * To run test, type: "npm run auto" (see package.json).
     * To run "npm run build" you need to have this: "export {}" at the very top of automation.tsx, so ts will see it as a module.
 Then run "firebase deploy".
 But, when you run "npm run auto" you need to comment it out, otherwise you get an error "Unespected token..."
     * On the screen user sees two buttons, 'delete user' and 'change admin name back to Admin'.
 These are just for automation reasons.
+    * The password for all users is asdasd.